g2wang/splitx/README.md

   Call the library's `split` function with the specified arguments.
 ```
   split (
-    file_path: the path to the file to be split,
+    file_path: the path of the file to be split,
-    max_file_size_bytes: the maximum size of each piece of the file in bytes after split,
+    max_file_size_bytes: the maximum size of each piece of the file in bytes after splitting,
     num_header_lines: how many lines are the file's header.
 If no header lines, use 0.
 Header lines will be kept in each of the pieces.
-    output_dir: where to wite the pieces of the files.
+    output_dir: where to write the pieces of the file.
     )
 ```